Summary of Compensation, Service, and Benefit Plans and Programs for Professional Researchers, Specialists, and Librarians

 GENERAL SERVICES AND FACILITIES

 Many of the major athletic facilities of the University are available to staff members and their families at specified times throughout the week for a fee.
-Detailed information about the purchase of permits, fees, and regulations covering the use of facilities may be obtained through the Jadwin gymnasium ticket office, (609) 258-3538.
+Detailed information about the purchase of permits, fees, and regulations covering the use of facilities may be obtained through www.princeton.edu/campusrec.

 McCosh Health Center

-The Employee Health Office, a unit of Princeton University Health Services in McCosh Health Center, is available to all full-time and part-time faculty and staff for work-related matters and limited other services.
-The following services are available:
+The Employee Health Services, a unit of Princeton University Health Services in McCosh Health Center, is available to all full-time and part-time staff for work-related matters.
+For the list of services provided, visit http://www.princeton.edu/uhs/faculty-staff or call (609) 258-5035.

 Parking is available through the University Parking Plan.
 Staff members are assigned a parking permit for an assigned numbered lot, not a specific space, and may apply for a decal in the TigerCard/Parking Office in the New South Building, A Level.
-Detailed parking and traffic regulations are issued at that time, and are available on their website (http://www.princeton.edu/transportation/).
 Vehicles parked in campus lots must display a current decal.
+Detailed parking and traffic regulations are available at http://www.princeton.edu/transportation.

 The Prospect Association operates Prospect House which provides facilities for dining and meetings for faculty and staff members, their families, and guests.
-Lunch and bar services are available Monday through Friday, and special dinners are served on dates announced during the year.
+Lunch services are available Monday through Friday, and special dinners are served on dates announced during the year.
 Several private rooms and lounges are available for meetings and private lunches, dinners, and receptions.
-For reservations or more information, call (609) 258-3087.
+For reservations or more information, call (609) 258-3087

 All staff members are issued a TigerCard which establishes your University affiliation and serves as a photo ID card that certifies their University affiliation for purposes of general identification.
 The TigerCard provides access to a variety of University facilities--such as the Library, athletics facilities (access requires the purchase of a gym pass), McCosh Health Center, the Housing Office, and the Frist Campus Center Ticket Office.
 In addition, the TigerCard may also be used as a debit card to buy food or photocopying services and to gain admittance to those campus buildings which are electronically secured.